DavidFarrell/paidia.fun/__publisher_site/content/homepage/2meet_the_team.md

 header_menu: true
 ---

-## We are at Spiel to find a publisher

 * We are showing the game in the Prototype Gallery
 * [Hall 4, Stand 4F106 - Table 4](images/hallplan.png)
 * Let's talk about marketing, sales, and distribution